sigpwned/jsonification/README.md

 ### Streaming Push

 In this mode, Jsonification will "push" parse events to a handler class via method calls.
 This parser only holds in memory the data from the current event being processed, so it's an excellent way to process very large JSON documents or fragments.
 However, because the user has no control or context for the JSON events other than the sequence in which they are processed, parsing JSON in this way frequently requires the user to use complex processing logic to interpret the JSON data.
+This approach is great when the JSON being parsed is large but simple.

     try {
         boolean parsed=Json.parse(reader, new JsonParser.Handler() {